 iPhone 18 Pro and Pro Max

 Apple's first foldable iPhone is expected in fall 2026.
 It's rumored to have a 5.3-inch external display that unfolds into a 7.6-inch internal display, with a book-style design that resembles an iPad mini when it's open.
-The "iPhone Fold" could be super thin at 4.5mm when open, and Apple is said to have used advanced display techniques and a highly durable hinge to nearly eliminate the device's crease.
+The new foldable could be super thin at 4.5mm when open, and Apple is said to have used advanced display techniques and a highly durable hinge to nearly eliminate the device's crease.
 It will be equipped with an A20 chip, dual rear cameras, and a Touch ID fingerprint sensor built into the power button in the frame rather than Face ID.
 It could cost as much as $2,500.
+We don't yet know what Apple will call the device, but some rumors suggest it could be the iPhone Ultra.

 Apple Watch Series 12